Level-turing-team/level-zipcode-microservice/README.md

 ```
 7. Start sinatra server
 ```
- $rackup
+ $rackup or shotgun
- "rackup will let you know which localhost port to navigate to"
+ "rackup or shotgun will let you know which localhost port to navigate to"
 ```
 ### Prerequisites